Jones and Laughlin Steel Company: History

 Originally producing only iron, the enterprise began the production of steel in 1886.
 Over the ensuing 60 years, the company expanded its facilities and its operations along both sides of the Monongahela River on the South Side of Pittsburgh and along the Ohio River at Aliquippa.
-The Hot Metal Bridge across the Monongahela River was built to connect Eliza blast furnaces (making pig iron) on the Hazelwood side of the river with the open hearth furnaces (making steel) on the south side of the river.
+The Hot Metal Bridge across the Monongahela River was built to connect Eliza blast furnaces making pig iron on the Hazelwood side of the river with the open hearth steel furnaces on the south side of the river.

 In 1905, a new plant was begun at Aliquippa, Pennsylvania.
 The company also owned coal mines in western Pennsylvania in its early days, including some reached by an incline in Pittsburgh's South Side which connected to the railroad over the bridge adjacent to the Hot Metal Bridge.
 Other mines were along the nearby Becks Run, also directly connected by railroad.
 The incline and mines were gone before 1900, but mining continued in Pennsylvania towns such as Vestaburg and elsewhere.

-On January 9, 1907, an explosion at the Eliza Furnace plant in the Soho district of Pittsburgh killed 13.
-The coroner found that workers had left the gang in the preceding few days, fearing for their safety.

-The former Otis Steel company along the Cuyahoga River in Cleveland was purchased in 1942, and then in the mid-1960s a finishing plant was constructed in Hennepin, Illinois.
+The former Otis Steel company along the Cuyahoga River in Cleveland was purchased in 1942, and then in the mid-1960s, a finishing plant was constructed in Hennepin, Illinois.

-Similar explosions to the 1907 incident took place in April and May 1942, the second one resulting in two fatalities.
+In 1937, J&L was the subject of a landmark decision of the Supreme Court, NLRB v.
+Jones & Laughlin Steel Corp., which upheld the constitutionality of the Wagner Act and the Federal Government's power to regulate labor relations by way of the commerce clause.
+The decision forced J&L to recognize the labor rights of its employees including their right to unionize.

 J & L Steel (known to its employees as simply "J & L", sometimes pronounced "jane ell") provided the most able competition to the Carnegie Steel Company in the vicinity of Pittsburgh.
 J & L also had subsidiary mills in other cities such as Los Angeles in the late 1940s.

 Ling-Temco-Vought, Inc. of Texas offered to purchase 63 percent of J & L Steel on May 10, 1968.
 An agreement was reached on May 14, and the purchase was completed for approximately $428.5 million ($ today) by June 1968.
 It took full control of the company in 1974.
 As a result of the Steel Crisis and the 1973 Recession, the J & L mill in Los Angeles closed.

 In 1978, J & L Steel (as a subsidiary of LTV) acquired Youngstown Sheet and Tube.
 In 1981, J & L Steel bought a stainless steel mill from McLouth Steel Products in Detroit, which was probably an attempt to try to get closer to the auto market.

-By the 1980s the LTV Conglomerate began to go into decline.
+By the 1980s, the LTV Conglomerate was in full decline.
 In 1984, J & L was merged with Republic Steel and the name of Jones and Laughlin completely disappeared.